LEGO® Therapy in NeuroKind London

 A pile of small yellow LEGO minifigure heads with various facial expressions.

-• Experience social communication difficulties
+• Have social communication differences

-• Benefit from structured social interaction
+• Would benefit from structured social interaction support

 Two children playing with colorful plastic building blocks on a wooden surface.